 Latin Americanist graduate students from any department or school at UNC-CH presenting papers at conferences or professional meetings in the United States or abroad may apply for awards averaging $300-700 each.

 Pre-doctoral graduate and professional school students eligible.
 Students working toward a Master’s degree or doctoral students who –at the time of award- are due to complete their comps and PhD proposal (as applicable).
 Students who have received pre-dissertation funds last year but who are meet the above requirements may re-apply.
 Grants cover travel costs (international or in-country) for brief periods of field research in Latin America and partial per diem.
-Please note: students will be automatically considered for the Varela Travel Fund, Brown Fellowship, Center for Global Initiatives Pre-Dissertation Travel Awards, and Tinker Field Research Grants.
+Please note: students will be automatically considered for the Varela Travel Fund, Brown Fellowship, and Center for Global Initiatives Pre-Dissertation Travel Awards.
 Do not apply separately.
 Average award: $1000-3000.

 Academic Year Foreign Language and Area Studies (FLAS) Fellowship

 Full-time graduate and professional school students who are U.S. citizens or permanent residents may apply to conduct language and area studies training.
 Priority is given to Brazilian Portuguese, Yucatec Maya, and Haitian Creole.
 Average award: Tuition + Stipend.
 Note new online application at: http://areastudies.unc.edu/flas/

 Summer Foreign Language and Area Studies (FLAS) Fellowship

 Full-time graduate and professional students who are U.S. citizens or permanent residents may apply for non-service graduate fellowships to conduct intensive language training.
 Priority will be given to Yucatec Maya, Brazilian Portuguese and other less-commonly taught languages of Latin America.
 Average award: $4000-7500.
 Note new online application at: http://areastudies.unc.edu/flas/